 Active Families, Active Lives (AFAL)

-Active Families, Active Lives is for children and young people, aged 2-18 years old, in Cardiff and Vale who wish to receive support in managing their weight and health.
-The team works in an empowering and nurturing way to help families feel safe and secure.
+Active Families, Active Lives is a service for children and young people, aged 2-18 years old, in Cardiff and Vale who wish to receive support in managing their weight and health.

 Girl playing on park equipment